HSHS Bldg.Room 3100

 Fax: 419.530.7879 firstname.lastname@example.org

-The Department of Counselor Education & School Psychology takes pride in the individual attention devoted to students.
+The Counselor Education program takes pride in the individual attention devoted to students.
 A faculty advisor guides each student through the program.
 Students have individual supervisors for all practica and internship experiences.
 The program is designed for students who are working full time and raising families.
 All classes meet once per week in the late afternoon or early evening and most classes can be taken in the summer.
 The 48-semester hour master’s degree can be completed in two years full time or three years part time.
-The department is committed to recruiting and preparing professional counselors representative of the diversity in Toledo and the nation.
+The program is committed to recruiting and preparing professional counselors representative of the diversity in Toledo and the nation.

 Important Handbooks and Forms

-Students will want to print out copies of the following Handbooks and forms for their use in the School Counseling Master's Program:
+Students will want to print out copies of the following Handbooks and forms for their use in the School Counseling program:

 - Master's Student Handbook